Paul Wennberg

 Paul O. Wennberg is the R. Stanton Avery Professor of Atmospheric Chemistry and Environmental Science and Engineering at the California Institute of Technology (Caltech).
-He is the director of the Ronald and Maxine Linde Center for Global Environmental Science.
-He is chair of the Total Carbon Column Observing Network and a founding member of the Orbiting Carbon Observatory project, which created NASA's first spacecraft for analysis of carbon dioxide in the atmosphere.
-He is also the principal investigator for the Mars Atmospheric Trace Molecule Occultation Spectrometer (MATMOS) to investigate trace gases in Mars's atmosphere.
+Until 2023, he was the director of the Ronald and Maxine Linde Center for Global Environmental Science.
+He served as the first chair of the Total Carbon Column Observing Network and a founding member of the Orbiting Carbon Observatory project, which created NASA's first spacecraft for analysis of carbon dioxide in the atmosphere.
+He was previously the principal investigator for the Mars Atmospheric Trace Molecule Occultation Spectrometer (MATMOS) to investigate trace gases in Mars's atmosphere.

 Wennberg's research focuses on the atmospheric chemistry of planets, including air quality, photochemistry, and the carbon cycle.
 He designs and builds remote-sensing and in-situ scientific instruments which are used in field investigations supported by the National Science Foundation and NASA.
 His scientific instruments have made it possible to measure radicals in the atmosphere at concentrations that could not previously be detected.
 He measures atmospheric trace gases, making it possible to accurately describe the exchange of carbon dioxide and other gases between the atmosphere and the land and ocean.
 His research has substantially advanced understanding of the atmospheric chemistry of the troposphere and the stratosphere.